qualcomm/qemu/quic/user_guide/user_guide/qemu_ug_overview.md

 # Overview

-This document describes the Qualcomm® Hexagon™ QEMU-VP utility, which is an emulator that decodes and translates the instructions of a DSP program into instructions for a host architecture on a virtual platform.
+This document describes the Qualcomm® Hexagon™ QEMU utility, which is an emulator that decodes and translates the instructions of a DSP program into instructions for a host architecture on a virtual platform.